dayne/docker-testdnsproxy/README.md

-# docker-devdns
+# docker-testdnsproxy

-_Wildcard .test domain for localhost with a docker aware proxy!_
+Docker composition for a _wildcard .test domain to localhost with a docker aware web proxy!_

 Needing a development DNS for your docker stuff?
 Me too!